TeraFlint/p3lib/README.md

 The library will make heavy use of C++ modules and concepts, so C++20 will be an absolute neccessity to use this thing.

 My aim is to keep it cross-platform, but depending on the situation with the planned image class (as I've used the WIC library for that in the past), I'm not sure if I can commit to this.
 Either way, any platform specific code will be wrapped in a preprocessor block, so linux users can still compile it, albeit with limited functionality.

+If you're wondering where this weird namespace name is coming from: "P3" is my abbreviation of "Pitri".